What is a Map?

 Mercator is the map of the globe most people are familiar with.
 It is named after its creator, a Flemish cartographer named Gerardus Mercator.
 It's a cylindrical map projection that creates a rectangle shaped version of Earth but distorts the size of the continents.
 Objects closer to the poles appear larger than objects near the Equator.

 - Choose a map template.
 Choose a map that fits your purpose.
-SmartDraw offers customizable digital maps powered by Google as well as more abstract maps for education and presentations.
+SmartDraw offers map outlines from all over the world.

 - Label important locations and areas.
 Use text and graphics (such as push pins, arrows, and other symbols) to label the map with key information.
 These are included in SmartDraw's custom map libraries and you can easily stamp and drag-and-drop them to your map.
 If needed, color areas of the map to indicate differences whether that be sales territories, areas affected by a disease or the habitats of different animals.

-- Include the scale.
-If your map will later be used for directions, you will want to include a scale to help guide its users.
+- Include a legend.
+To avoid cluttering your map with labels, you may want to include a legend for markers, colors, and pins to help guide its users.